Pheochromocytoma: An Adrenal Gland Tumor

 How is pheochromocytoma diagnosed?

-Your healthcare provider will take your medical history and give you a physical exam.
-You may also need tests such as:
+Your healthcare provider will take your health history and give you a physical exam.
+You may also need tests, such as:

-• CT scan.
-This test uses X-rays and computer technology to take detailed images of your body.
+- CT scan.
+This test uses X-rays and computer technology to take detailed 3-D images of your body.

-• MRI.
-This test uses large magnets, radio waves, and a computer to make images of organs and structures within your body.
+- MRI.
+This test uses large magnets, radio waves, and a computer to also make 3-D images of organs and structures within your body.

-• Radioisotope scan.
-This test puts radioactive substances into your body to take an image of the tumor.
-The substance is absorbed into tissues that make too much of the hormone epinephrine.
-During the scan this area lights up.
-This whole-body scan can show if the disease is spreading.
-It can show if you have disease in other parts of your body.
+- Radioisotope scan.
+This test puts radioactive substances into your body to get an image of the tumor.
+The radioactive substance is absorbed into tissues that make too much of the hormone epinephrine.
+During the scan, any area that absorbs the radioactive substance can be seen.

 How is a pheochromocytoma treated?